DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

 **permissions**

 An optional list of permissions as strings.
-The user must have all listed permissions in order to see the node.
+The user must have all listed permissions to see the node.

 :Key: ``url``
 :Type: ``list``